scoders/cb-psc-integration/connectors/taxii/README.md

 2. There is a `URL` IOC-type that is not currently being extracted.
 3. Reports seem to get lost at CbTh backend.
 Querying for reports via cbapi's `list-iocs` lists fewer IOCs/reports than what gets successfully shipped to the CB TH feed.
 4. At par with its Response counterpart, the ThreatHunter Taxii connector only pulls STIX content from a Taxii server, and does not perform ingestion of the input `binary` (in the entrypoint `analyze()` function) to the server.
 The `binary` is essentially ignored.
-5. Every time the sandbox calls the Taxii connector (which might be on every `analyze` REST POST request), the plugin would start repeating content fetching from the server, disregarding content pulled on the previosu run.
+5. Every time the sandbox calls the Taxii connector (which might be on every `analyze` REST POST request), the plugin would start repeating content fetching from the server, disregarding content pulled on the previous run.
 The logic to pull/send only new content needs to be incorporated in the connector.